-Our Debt Recovery specialist has over 20 years experience in delivering outstanding service to our clients in all aspects of Debt Recovery matters, with particular expertise in contested claims such as disputed terms and conditions or disputing the quality or type of goods/service supplied.
-Mark is supervised by Martin Roberts, Head of Dispute Resolution.
+Our Debt Recovery specialists are solicitor Jason Washington and Legal Executive Shannan Sutton.
+Jason (over 20 years of experience) and Shannan (qualified in 2022) have a track records of delivering outstanding service to our clients in all aspects of Debt Recovery matters.
+They have particular expertise in contested claims such as disputed terms and conditions or disputing the quality or type of goods/service supplied

 The cost of pursuing a debt will always depend on the facts of the individual case.
 It will depend principally on whether the debt is disputed or not.